Bubblemelon/C-Shells/Misc/Notes/README.md

 **A simplified overview of how C/C++ programs are converted to an executable object**:

 ```
-Preprocessing ➞ Compiling ➞ Linking
+Preprocessing ➞ Compiling ➞ Assembly ➞ Linking
 ```

 * Compiling:
   > **Compiler** takes modified code from **preprocessor** or "preprocessed code" and translates it to assembly instructions that are  specific to the target processor architecture.
+The preprocessor is usually integrated with the compiler.

 * Assembly:
   > into machine instructions (object code) and symbol tables.